A guide to island fun and exploration in

 In fact, island hopping and camping at your destination can be one of the best ways to enjoy the astounding beauty

 of the area.
 For those who do not wish to camp or stay in a resort, you can find many small villages that provide

 guesthouses for your needs.

-sights - this is view of Hideaway Island from a commercial jet window.
+this is an aerial view of Hideaway Island from a commercial jet window.